Skip to content

 • DAPHNE's distributed runtime has two different backends.
 This page explains how things work with the gRPC backend.
 A brief introduction to the other backend using OpenMPI can be viewed in this document.

-First you need to build the Daphne prototype.
-This doc assumes that you already built Daphne and can run it locally.
-If you need help building or running Daphne see here.
+First you need to build DAPHNE.
+This document assumes that you have already built DAPHNE and can run it locally.
+If you need help building or running DAPHNE see the guidelines for getting started.

 Building the Distributed Worker

-The Daphne distributed worker is a different executable which can be build using the build-script and providing the --target argument:
+The DAPHNE distributed worker is a different executable which can be built using the build script by providing the --target argument:

 ./build.sh --target DistributedWorker

-Before executing Daphne on the distributed runtime, worker nodes must first be up and running.
-You can start a distributed worker within the Daphne prototype directory as follows:
+Before executing DAPHNE on the distributed runtime, worker nodes must first be up and running.
+You can start a distributed worker within the DAPHNE directory as follows:

 # IP:PORT is the IP and PORT the worker server will be listening too